 College: Yale College, B.A., Political Science

 Schedule an Intensive with Diana Adams

-When Diana visits New York (or your city), you have the opportunity to work intensively with her on an issue for a day, a week or three weeks.
+When Diana visits New York (or your city), you have the opportunity to work intensively with them on an issue for a day, a week or three weeks.
 Taking this deep dive benefits you by fast-tracking your service and resolution, enabling a more efficient resolution and allows you a significant discount over Diana’s usual hourly rates.

 We invite you to sign up for an Intensive Package, in which you and your family members spend several hours either one day, or in several sessions flexibly scheduled over several days or weeks, as fits your calendar.
 You can get a strong start to work on an issue, and, depending on the nature and complexity of the issue and legal requirements, perhaps even finish the matter with a signed document in just a few weeks.
 An Intensive Package may be appropriate for a speedy cost-effective resolution for the following matters and more:

 Divorce mediation or consultation, settlement agreement and filing

 Polyamorous family agreements about sharing finances, co-parenting, or poly boundaries

 Individuals seeking legal counsel or coaching on how to manage communication with a co-parent, divorce issues, polyamory, or other issues.

 Please see our Where In The World Are Diana and Andy? schedule page for a list of times when Diana will be in NYC or other cities and available for intensive sessions face-to-face.
 If you need to continue working on your matter during the times when Diana is not in NYC, Diana will be available via email, chat, telephone, and videoconference, and our Associate Attorney Andy Izenson will be available to assist with anything that needs to be taken care of on the ground in New York.